merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 Moscow Rules for Telephone System Inspections:
 ----------------------------------------------

-# The eavesdropper has a variety of techniques at his disposal which enable him to listen to 'room sounds' ("room audio" [note 1]) from a remote location.
+1. The eavesdropper has a variety of techniques at his disposal which enable him to listen to 'room sounds' ("room audio" [note 1]) from a remote location.
 I will not discuss that in detail, because all the techniques involved in telephone and wireline attacks could fill an entire book in itself.
 Generally however, their are two main techniques that could be employed.
-[Their are actually another 3 or 4 techniques but I shant get into discussing those for the sake of brevity.]
+[Their are actually another 3 or 4 techniques but I shan't get into discussing those for the sake of brevity.]

-## 'Hot-miked telephone' otherwise called a 'Hot-On-Hook telephone' is one method, which involves modifying an actual telephone which is in a targets location (in reality, the targets phone itself is not modified, but an identical replacement is brought in and switched with the original [this technique of switching phones of course warrants caution as the target could possibly notice the difference between the two by noting scuff marks, etc. that were on the original phone].
+    1. 'Hot-miked telephone' otherwise called a 'Hot-On-Hook telephone' is one method, which involves modifying an actual telephone which is in a targets location (in reality, the targets phone itself is not modified, but an identical replacement is brought in and switched with the original [this technique of switching phones of course warrants caution as the target could possibly notice the difference between the two by noting scuff marks, etc. that were on the original phone].
 The modification consists of a circuit that will allow the eavesdropper to listen to room sounds while the phone is still "on-hook".
 The modification "drops-out" once the phone is picked up for use and is brought "off-hook" (in which case, the eavesdropper would then have a seperate circuit which could monitor the phone conversation.

-## The second most common method is called an "infinity transmitter", which in the 'olden days' circa 1960/70 was called a "harmonica bug".
+    2. The second most common method is called an "infinity transmitter", which in the 'olden days' circa 1960/70 was called a "harmonica bug".
 This is a slight variation of the hot-miked telephone.
 It is similar in that it allows a person to listen to room audio from a remote location, however the system employed need not be part of the actual telephone.
 The device could be hidden anywhere along the phone line in close proximity to the target where a seperate microphone can listen to room audio which is then sent through the phone lines while the phone is 'on-hook'.
 When the phone is lifted 'off-hook', the device drops-out.
 The device is activated remotely by the eavesdropper by simply calling the targets phone line and then activating the device.

 Room sounds could also be monitored by simply placing a microphone across any line pair, preferably a line pair which is not currently